johneckert/i_can_haz/README.md

 # I CAN HAZ

-This repo is just for me to play with twilio.
+This is a just a little demo app so that I can familiarize myself with Twilio.

-More to come.
+It is a simple App where a user can enter their phone number and they will be texted a random cat gif.